onurmicoogullari/namespacer/README.md

 - 🛠 Multi-project workspaces & `.sln` boundaries respected.
 - 🔄 Replaces an existing `namespace` declaration cleanly if present.
 - 📄 **Empty** or **namespace-only** files get a fresh namespace at the top.
+- ⚡ Bulk-fix picker lets you update just the active file or sweep an entire directory, project, or solution (across multiple workspace folders) in one go.
 - 🧹 Ensures consistent spacing:
   - exactly one blank line between the last `using` and the `namespace` declaration
   - exactly one blank line between the `namespace` declaration and the first type (`class`, `interface` or `enum`).